skingswolf/adeptus-mechanicus/HackTheBox/Modules/LinuxFundamantals/notes.md

     - It provides the interfaces (for services) needed for users and applications to interact with the computer.
     - It launches and manages applications.
     - It manages the underlying system hardware devices.

+# Linux Distributions

+- Linux distributions - or distros - are operating systems based on the Linux kernel.
+They are used for various purposes, from servers and embedded devices to desktop computers and mobile phones.
+Each Linux distribution is different, with its own set of features, packages, and tools.
+- Linux is open source, meaning its source code is available for scrutiny and customization.
+- We look for security, stability, reliability and frequent updates in a Linux distribution.
+- Popular because it's free, open source, and highly customizable.
+- Popular distributions:
+  - Ubuntu, Fedora, CentOS, Debian, Red Hat Enterprise Linux
+- Popular distributions for cybersecurity:
+  - ParrotOS, Ubuntu, Debian, Raspberry Pi OS, CentOS, BackBox, BlackArch,	Pentoo
+- The main differences between the various Linux distributions are the included packages, the user interface, and the tools available.
+  - Kali Linux is the most popular distribution for cyber security specialists, including a wide range of security-focused tools and packages.
+  - Ubuntu is widespread for desktop users.
+  - Debian is popular for servers and embedded systems.
+  - Red Hat Enterprise Linux and CentOS are popular for enterprise-level computing.
+- Debian
+  - Known for its stability and reliability.
+  - Used for desktop computing, servers, and embedded system.
+  - Uses an Advanced Package Tool (apt) package management system to handle software updates and security patches.
+The package management system helps keep the system up-to-date and secure by automatically downloading and installing security updates as soon as they are available.
+This can be executed manually or set up automatically.
+  - Debian can have a steeper learning curve than other distributions, but it is widely regarded as one of the most flexible and customizable Linux distros.
+The configuration and setup can be complex, but it also provides excellent control over the system, which can be good for advanced users.
+  - Stability and reliability are key strengths of Debian.
+The distribution is known for its long-term support releases, which can provide updates and security patches for up to five years.
+This can be especially important for servers and other systems that must be up and running 24/7.
+It has had some vulnerabilities, but the development community has quickly released patches and security updates.
+In addition, Debian has a strong commitment to security and privacy, and the distribution has a well-established security track record.
+Debian is a versatile and reliable Linux distribution that is widely used for a range of purposes.
+Its stability, reliability, and commitment to security make it an attractive choice for various use cases, including cyber security.

 ## Philosophy
 - Everything is a file